Bing Lao

 Armando "Bing" Lao (September 6, 1948 – June 18, 2024) was a Filipino screenwriter and film director best known for writing the screenplay for films such as Brillante Mendoza's Kinatay, Jeffrey Jeturian's Kubrador and Pila Balde, and Chito S. Roño's Suntok sa Buwan.

 Lao also founded the Philippines' influential "Found Story Screenwriting Workshop".

+Death and legacy

 Lao died at the Philippine Heart Center in Quezon City, on June 18, 2024, at the age of 75.
+In 2026, Lao was posthumously recognized as a National Artist of the Philippines for Film and Broadcast Arts following the issuance of Proclamation No. 1414 by president Bongbong Marcos.